jhu-arch/arch-tutorial/HPC_Terminology.rst

 HPC Terminology
 ###############

-This is a high-level overview of features of Rockfish Cluster at ARCH.
+This is a high-level overview of features on the Rockfish Cluster at ARCH.

 **ARCH**